-1. Master Lease and Property Management Services

-The successful Contractor shall:
+1. Master Lease and Property Management Services The successful Contractor shall:

-- Staff that work directly with tenants will participate in annual trainings on housing first, harm reduction, overdose recognition and response and Affirming Trans Access to Housing Training Symposiums. - b.
+- Ensure that staff that work directly with tenants will participate in annual trainings on housing first, harm reduction, overdose recognition and response and Affirming Trans Access to Housing Training Symposiums. - b.
 Maintain clean, safe, and in good repair facilities in full compliance with requirements of the law and local standards. - c.
-Ensure that each unit, upon move out, is turned and ready for occupancy within 14 days. - d.
+Ensure that each unit, upon turnover, is clean and/or repaired within 14 days on average, and is ready for occupancy within 14 days. - d.
 Ensure that new tenant move-ins occur within 30 days of referral. - e.
 Collect at least 90 percent of tenant portions of monthly rent from occupied units. - f.
-Provide annual preventative maintenance schedule to HSH for review and approval.
+Provide annual preventative maintenance schedule to HSH for review and approval. - g.

-- g.
 Services and operations shall align with the Core Components of Housing First.
 Housing First Principles means tenant screening and selection practices that promote accepting applicants regardless of their sobriety or use of substances, completion of treatment, or participation in services, and prohibit rejecting applicants on the basis of poor credit or financial history, poor or lack of rental history, criminal convictions unrelated to tenancy, or behaviors that indicate a lack of "housing readiness," as further described in California Welfare and Institutions Code section 8255. - h.
 Participate in individual case conferences and team coordination meetings with support services providers and/or HSH, as needed, to coordinate and collaborate regarding tenant's housing stability. - i.
 Establish written agreements with the Supportive Services provider that are part of the site to formalize collaboration and roles and responsibilities. - j.
 Participate in annual Eviction Survey reporting. - k.
-Submit all required asset management and compliance reports on a timely basis to HSH and external funders.
+Submit all required asset management and compliance reports on a timely basis to HSH and external funders. - I. For programs with HUD CoC funding: abide by CoC program regulations, policies, and procedures set forth by HSH and utilize the CoC and ESG Desk Guide as an ongoing resource.